Peer to peer lending

 How to complain

-As an AFSL holder, the operator of the lending platform must
+As the holder of an AFS licence, the operator of the lending

-have a complaints handling procedure and must respond to any
+platform must have a complaints handling procedure and must respond

-complaints.
-You can find out how to complain by reading the PDS or
+to any complaints.
+You can find out how to complain by reading the

 If you are not satisfied with their response you can take the